Women on Top: 10 Female Founders Who Are Revolutionizing Sex Tech

 Polly Rodriguez, CEO of Unbound

 Polly Rodriguez started Unbound after recovering from colorectal cancer and undergoing radiation treatment that left her menopausal at 21.
 In an effort to reclaim her sexuality, she had tried buying her first vibrator.
 However, the experience of walking into an antiquated sex shop left her feeling uneasy.
 It quickly became clear to Polly that there was a need for intimacy products that were not only built for women by women.
-They also needed to sold to them in a sex-positive fashion that knocked out taboos often associated with women’s solo-pleasure
+They also needed to be sold to them in a sex-positive fashion that knocked out taboos often associated with women’s solo-pleasure

-What it initially started out as a subscription box, Unbound grew to encompass an e-commerce site as well as an online magazine.
+What initially started out as a subscription box, Unbound grew to encompass an e-commerce site as well as an online magazine.
 The aesthetic is minimalist, with the company promoting the idea that vibrators don’t necessarily have to look like penises.

 Rodriguez also started the Women of Sex Tech networking group, set up in response to the barriers she faced when building up her business.
 Speaking with InHerSight, she explained that she sees “sexual liberation as the last frontier in the feminist movement” –with Unbound just one small step in the process.